IMPACTED DIESEL MERCEDES VEHICLES

 • On 13 July 2022, Renault and Dacia submitted briefs regarding the first phase of the proceedings contesting the jurisdiction of the Amsterdam District Court and applicability of the new collective action regime, the WAMCA.

-• On 19 October 2022, the car dealers entered an appearance in the proceedings and also submitted a brief regarding the topics of the first phase of the proceedings.
+• On 19 October 2022, the car dealers appeared in the proceedings and also submitted a brief regarding the topics of the first phase of the proceedings.

-• Renault and Dacia filed a reply brief on 26 April 2023.
-This dealt with the admissibility of Emissions Justice and applicable law.
+• On 26 April 2023, Renault and Dacia filed a reply brief regarding the admissibility of Emissions Justice and applicable law.

 Your privacy and our use of cookies